garysweaver/vaadin-hibernate-portlet/README.md

     cd ~/liferay-portal-6.0.6/tomcat-6.0.29/
     ./startup.sh

 This may open up a browser, when it is done.
-Otherwise determine why by doing:
+Otherwise, verify portal started correctly or "fix" and repeat:

     tail -f ~/liferay-portal-6.0.6/tomcat-6.0.29/catalina.out